OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 A in IPS mode, a global exception policy accessed via the ``error-policy`` setting can be defined to indicate what the engine should do in case if encounters an app-layer error.
-Possible values are "drop-flow", "pass-flow", "bypass", "drop-packet", "pass-packet" or "ignore" (which will mean keeping the default behavior).
+Possible values are "drop-flow", "pass-flow", "bypass", "drop-packet", "pass-packet", "reject" or "ignore" (which will mean keeping the default behavior).

 Each supported protocol will have a dedicated subsection under ``protocols``.